 - .5 ounces freeze dried strawberries, about 4-5, or substitute 6-7 fresh strawberries

 - 1 teaspoon monk fruit sweetener or substitute any Keto-friendly sweetener you prefer

 - Allow the cream cheese to come to room temperature, or remove it from the foil wrapped and microwave it for about 30 seconds to soften it.

 - Add the freeze dried strawberries to a blender or food processor.
 Pulse until broken down into a powder.
 If using fresh strawberries, mash them well with a fork or mince with a sharp knife.
 If using frozen strawberries, let them defrost first, drain any excess liquid, then mash with a fork.

 - Add all ingredients to a medium sized bowl.
 Mix with a fork until fully combined.

-- Use a melon baller, scoop, or two spoons to form into bite sized balls, and transfer to a plate.
+- Use a melon baller, scoop, or two spoons to form the mixture into bite sized balls, and transfer to a plate.
 Set the plate in the refrigerator or freezer for about 20 minutes to fully chill them.
 Once frozen, transfer to a zip top bag or glass container and store in the refrigerator or freezer until you're ready to eat them.